Frequently Asked Questions

 Does LSU have an early decision process?

 No, we do not offer an early decision process.
 We have rolling admissions.
 The earlier you apply, the better your chance of receiving an early decision.
+It is recommended that you apply on or before the March 1st priority deadline.

 How long is my LSAT score valid?